petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 |:------------|:------------|
 | $1          | `siteId`    |

-The JSON response contains:
+The JSON response contains

 - Two templates: `"name": "Foo"` and `"name": "Goo"`.

-- The `contentStructureId` field indicates the structure linked to the template.
+- The `contentStructureId` that links the structure to the template.

 - The `templateScript` includes the script written in the specified `programmingLanguage`.
 In this example, FreeMarker is used.